onap/aai-aai-common/docs/AAI REST API Documentation/AAIRESTAPI.rst

 ---------

 The Bulk API allows clients to make multiple requests in a single transaction.
-Please look for additional details on the following wiki
+Please look for additional details on the Bulk API link in the table on contents.
-page: `Bulk API <bulkApi.html>`_

 Nodes API
 ---------